 Student Mental Health Advisers offer you support and advice if you are affected by significant or enduring mental health difficulties.

 Study Mentors can help you keep on track with academic work.
 Life skills workshops are also available.

 Speak to a fellow student through Nightline, a confidential helpline run by trained students.
 It offers support through the night during term-time.

 Wellbeing Roles in Design Engineering

 The role of Wellbeing Adviser is a new post and enhances the support students receive from their personal tutors.
-Amy will develop resources, run workshops and awareness-raising events.
-Amy is also available to speak to on a one-to-one basis on a wide range of issues including settling into college life, relationship worries, stress, mental health, loneliness, concerns about substance or alcohol misuse
+Sophie will develop resources, run workshops and awareness-raising events.
+Sophie is also available to speak to on a one-to-one basis on a wide range of issues including settling into college life, relationship worries, stress, mental health, loneliness, concerns about substance or alcohol misuse

 Your personal tutor is there to support you in your personal, general academic, and professional development.
 Through regular contact and the establishment of a supportive and professional relationship, the Personal Tutors maintain an overview of their tutees’ academic progress, development and wellbeing.